ahimsa-innovation-diploma/id-prototype1/adminpitch.md

 your group and what you want in a trip.
 If you think that the trip that you planned best supports your mission statement all you have to think about is safety and reliability.
-That can all be worked out, so if this is the route you decide to take please come talk to the seva and we are more than happy to help you solve the problem and figure out a third party to insure safety on your trip.
+That can all be worked out, so if this is the route you decide to take please come talk to the AHIMSA and we are more than happy to help you solve the problem and figure out a third party to insure safety on your trip.
 Make sure to do this step because even if this isn't the itinerary that gets chosen in the end it's so important to know how to do the research and